Sweet Potato Coconut Pie with Marshmallow Meringue Recipe

 - While processing, gradually add water just until moist crumbs form.
 Shape into a disk; wrap in plastic wrap and refrigerate for 30 minutes or until easy to handle.

-- Roll out pastry to fit a 9-in. deep-dish pie plate.
+- Preheat oven to 425°.
+Roll out pastry to fit a 9-in. deep-dish pie plate.
 Transfer pastry to pie plate.
 Trim pastry to 1/2 in. beyond edge of plate; flute edges or decorate with pastry cutouts as desired.
 Line unpricked pastry with a double thickness of heavy-duty foil.
 Fill with dried beans, uncooked rice or pie weights.

-- Bake at 425° for 8 minutes.
+- Bake 8 minutes.
 Remove foil and weights; bake 5 minutes longer.
 Cool on a wire rack.
-Reduce heat to 325°.
+Reduce oven setting to 325°.

 - For filling, in a small saucepan, combine the coconut milk, brown sugar and cream cheese.
 Cook and stir until smooth.
 Transfer to a large bowl; cool 5 minutes.
 Whisk in the sweet potatoes, eggs, lemon juice, vanilla, salt and cinnamon.
 Pour into crust.

-- Bake at 325° for 50-60 minutes or until a knife inserted near the center comes out clean.
+- Bake 50-60 minutes or until a knife inserted near the center comes out clean.
 Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.

 - For meringue, in a large bowl, beat egg whites and cream of tartar on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.